The security aspects of DiGA and DiPA digital health apps on prescription

 Why is pentesting so important for DiGA and DiPA security?

-DiGA has lately attracted the attention of a German hacking collective Zervorschung whose test discovered vulnerabilities in two health applications that had already been positively verified and listed on BfARM.
-Critical vulnerabilities included the possibility to download other patients’ data (including username, email address, and details about their health condition) and to log in as a doctor and access critical data such as passwords and medical reports.
+DiGA has lately attracted the attention of a German hacking collective Zervorschung whose test discovered security vulnerabilities in two health applications that had already been positively verified and listed on BfARM.
+Critical vulnerabilities included downloading other patients’ data (including username, email address, and details about their health condition) and logging in as a doctor and accessing critical data such as passwords and medical reports.

-The apps’ manufacturers fixed the issues after being contacted by Zervorschung.
+The apps’ manufacturers fixed the issues after Zervorschung contacted them.
 Should patients rely on friendly hackers to help secure the apps?
-No. Broken Access Control vulnerabilities such as the above are often easily identifiable with a pentest and should have been discovered before the apps were made available to patients.
+No. Broken Access Control vulnerabilities such as the above are often identifiable with a pentest and should have been discovered before the apps were made available to patients.
 Hopefully, new certification requirements will prevent apps with glaring security issues from reaching patients.

 Conclusion